microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationstudent.md

 ---
 title: "educationStudent resource type"
-description: "Additional information added to an educationUser that is present when the primaryRole of a user is `student`."
+description: "Additional information added to an educationUser that is present when the primaryRole of a user is `student`."author: "mmast-msft"
 ---

 # educationStudent resource type